statonlab/tripal_cmap_loader/README.md

 | C_mollisima_A | A        | 0         | 90.4     | CmSNP00251   | CmSNP00251        |                 | 17.1          | 17.1         | SNP              | 0           |
 | C_mollisima_A | A        | 0         | 90.4     | CmSNP01050   | CmSNP01050        |                 | 19.5          | 19.5         | SNP              | 0           |
 | C_mollisima_A | A        | 0         | 90.4     | CmSNP00977   | CmSNP00977        |                 | 20.8          | 20.8         | SNP              | 0           |

+## Using the importer
+Before loading the file, create a featuremap (Tripal 3 bundle: Map) entity record.

+  You will need to select the following when loading a cmap file:
+  * organism
+  * featuremap
+  * sequence ontology term for the mapping features.

+You must choose a single organism when loading the map: this is the organism that will be used for **new features created**.
+Two types of things will be loaded into Chado: the mapping feature (a chromosome, a scaffold), and the marker feature (a SNP).
+The type_id for the marker is taken from the `feature_type_acc` column: that term must be in the sequence ontology.
+The mapping feature is chosen in the loader.